 Step 4: Install a WordPress Theme

-One of the cool things about WordPress is you can choose from thousands of paid or free themes to design your site as you like.
-You can add or remove any functionality that you like.
+You can select from thousands of premium or free themes to design your site as you want.

 I would recommend you to install any of these Elementor compatible themes so that you can use the Elementor page builder easily.